bokand/bokand.github.io/web_viewports_explainer.md

 `documentElement.scrollWidth` and `documentElement.scrollHeight`, or how much
 scrollable "stuff" there is on the page.

-It's obvious that the content height can can (and usually is) greater than the ICB height.
-Sometimes, surprisingly, it can also be wider than the ICB.
+It's obvious that the content height can be (and often is) greater than the ICB height.
+Sometimes, maybe surprisingly, it can also be wider than the ICB.
 For example, this page loaded on a mobile browser:

 ```
 <!DOCTYPE html>